Far-Beyond-Dev/RecipeSmith/README.md

 # RecipeSmith

-RecipeSmith is a Rust-based module designed for managing recipes, ingredients, and crafting systems in games.
-It provides a flexible framework for creating, storing, retrieving, and crafting recipes based on available ingredients.
+RecipeSmith is a Rust-based module designed for managing recipes, ingredients, crafting systems, and inventories in games.
+It provides a flexible framework for creating, storing, retrieving, and crafting recipes based on available ingredients, as well as managing player and storage inventories.

 ## Features